Skip to content

 The coolest feature of a crockpot is the ability to create a massive number of diverse recipes.
 There are thick cookbooks catered only to things you can make in a crockpot.
 You can even use your imagination and throw in random ingredients to see if you can invent your own unique dish.

 With the timer and settings available, crockpots are perfect for flexibility, simplicity, and ease in the kitchen.
-Toss in your favorite ingredients, put it on a low heat setting all day, and then return home to a ready-made meal.
+Toss in your favorite ingredients, put them on a low heat setting all day, and then return home to a ready-made meal.

 Crockpot, or slow cooking and rice cooking features can also be found on a multi-cooker like the Instant Pot Duo.
 Electric pressure cooker pots like this negate the need for a dedicated rice cooker or programmable slow cooker.